mamonu/boldbestpractice/docs/4_coding_standards.md

 ### Sensible defaults

 This section sets out sensible defaults which you are recommended to follow.
-They are not strict rules, but are recommended
+They are not strict rules, but are recommended points that you are encouraged to know about

 === "Python"